29next/developer-docs/docs/themes/templates/tags.md

 import TabItem from '@theme/TabItem';
 ```

+Template tags enable theme developers to include and extend templates and blocks, add logical operators, query and filter data, and much more.
+See all available template tags below.

 ### app_asset_url

 The `app_asset_url` tag is used to reference asset files included in app snippets.